 If everything is in place and:

-Then I can consult the service at this address which will return me for example (a totally fictitious example which does not follow any specification).
+So I can view the service at this address, which will return, for example (completely fictitious example that does not follow any specification).

 {